 The deployment and installation should be done during non-peak hours.
 Please select ‘No’ if prompted to DISABLE scheduling functions, menu options, and protocol.
 Please see the VistA patch description for patch deployment and installation instructions.

-The deployment and installation are scheduled to run for approximately ten (10) business daysThis is determined by the compliance date listed in the patch description.
+The deployment and installation are scheduled to run for approximately ten (10) business days.
+This is determined by the compliance date listed in the patch description.
 The GUI update and associated patch(es) should be installed in the Pre-Production environment first.
 Once the sites have successfully installed and deployed the software in their Pre-Production environments and user desktops, sites should begin installing the software in its Production environment.

 Site Readiness Assessment